realworldocaml/book/en/classes.md

 - : bool = false
 ```

-In practise, most OCaml programmers avoid iterator objects in favour
+In practise, most OCaml programmers avoid iterator objects in favor
 of functional-style techniques.
 For example, `iter f` takes a
 function `f` and applies it to each of the elements on the stack.